Does quantum mechanics require "conspiracy"?: The Puzzle

 This concludes the proof of Theorem \ref{thm:main}. \end{proof}

-\begin{corollary} The state of any subsystem $S$ is not completely independent of the state of the rest of the universe, in the sense that there are forbidden states of the form $\psi\otimes\varepsilon$, where $\psi$ is the state of $S$ and $\varepsilon$ is the state of the rest of the universe.
-Therefore, the tensor product Hilbert space contains too many states. \end{corollary} \begin{proof} See Refutation \ref{refute:sys_indep} (of Belief \ref{belief:sys_indep}). \end{proof}
+\begin{corollary} The state of any subsystem $S$ is not completely independent of the state of the rest of the universe, in the sense that there are extremely unlikely and hence practically forbidden states of the form $\psi\otimes\varepsilon$, where $\psi$ is the state of $S$ and $\varepsilon$ is the state of the rest of the universe. \end{corollary} \begin{proof} See Refutation \ref{refute:sys_indep} (of Belief \ref{belief:sys_indep}). \end{proof}

+Corollary \ref{thm:SI} suggests that the tensor-product Hilbert space may contain too many states, and we should consider a much smaller subspace instead.